Chicken and Dumplings

 - Season each side of the chicken with salt and pepper.
 Heat olive oil in a 4 ½-quart soup pot over medium-high heat.

 - Add the chicken and cook for 3 minutes per side, until a little bit of a brown color has developed.
 The middle will still be uncooked.
-Let the chicken rest for 10 minutes, then dice into bite-sized pieces.
+Let the chicken rest for 10 minutes, then cut into bite-sized pieces.
 (Discard the bones.)

 Make the Soup